EpsilonSolutions/netscaler-command-reference/docs/aaa/aaa-kcdaccount/aaa-kcdaccount.md

 The path to the keytab file.
 If specified other parameters in this command need not be given

 <b>principle</b>
-SPN extracted from keytab file.NOTE: This attribute is deprecated.This attribute is deprecated.
-Please do not configure this
+SPN extracted from keytab file.

 <b>kcdSPN</b>
 Host SPN extracted from keytab file.